project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/125-jim-mann-using-biochar-and-enhanced-weathering-to-super-charge-the-carbon-potential-of-ecosystem-regeneration.md

 ---
-title: 125 Jim Mann, using biochar and enhanced weathering to super charge the carbon potential of ecosystem regeneration
+title: 125 Jim Mann Using Biochar And Enhanced Weathering To Super Charge The Carbon Potential Of Ecosystem Regeneration
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2021-07-13)